 Banks using voice biometrics for security is nothing new, but companies looking to implement voice biometrics for themselves have realized that it's not exactly a turn-key solution.

-SecondMind also offers VoiceProtect for regular folks that want to add 3-factor-authentication to safeguard their bank account, passwords, or any other sensitive information.
+SecondMind also offers VoiceProtect for regular folks who want to add 3-factor-authentication to safeguard their bank account, passwords, or any other sensitive information.

 The best part about VoiceProtect is it's pretty affordable for both businesses and individuals.
 The second best part is you can find out more about SecondMind's nifty applications from the CEO himself this July.